Best Practices for Node.js Development

 $ git commit -am 'ignore npm-debug'

-By ignoring these unnecessary files, your repositories will be smaller, your commits will be simpler, and you’ll avoid merge conflicts in the generated directories.
+By ignoring these unnecessary files, your repositories are smaller, your commits are simpler, and you avoid merge conflicts in the generated directories.